rseanhall/sdk-api/sdk-api-src/content/processtopologyapi/nf-processtopologyapi-getthreadgroupaffinity.md

 ### -param GroupAffinity [out]

-A pointer to a GROUP_AFFINITY structure to receive the group affinity of the thread.
+A pointer to a <a href="/windows/desktop/api/winnt/ns-winnt-group_affinity">GROUP_AFFINITY</a> structure to receive the group affinity of the thread.

 ## -returns